dlouton/sectoolkit/README.md

 *clear_index_cache()*
 		Delete locally cached SEC index files.

-*fetch_filings(verbose=False)*
+*fetch_filings(headers = False, verbose=False)*
-		Fetch any filing archives files included in the current working index if they are not already present in the local file cache.
-Also fetches the related SGML header file if it is not already locally cached.
+		Fetch the filing archive files for filings included in the current working index if they are not already present in the local file cache.
+Optionally, specify the headers=True option to fetch the related SGML header file if it is not already locally cached.

-*fetch_header_files(verbose=False)*
+*fetch_headers(verbose=False)*
-		Fetch any SGML header files for the current working index that are not already present in the local cache.
+		Fetch the SGML header files for filings included in the current working index if they are not already present in the local cache.

 *filter_index(filters = {}, verbose = False)*